mangojuicejs/mangojuice/README.md

 For instance, if you will call `Logic.SetQuery(1,2,3)` it will return you a plain object (command), which contains original function, array of arguments `[1,2,3]` and some other internally used information, that defines that this is a command for updating a model.

 If you are familiar with Redux, then you can think about it as about action creator tied with function that will actually handle the action.

+**`ctx`** as first argument of each command is just an object with `model` field.
+So you can use it to define next state of a model, or to take some information to decide what command should be executed next.

 **`@Cmd.nope`** just do nothing.
 We will see why this is useful a bit later.
 And there is some more command types in MJS core and we will meet them a bit later too.